danilocurvelo/imd0030-20242/projects/priority-queues.md

 The project code includes a working `DoubleMapMinPQ`.
 This implementation is called "double map" because it combines the runtime benefits of two maps to solve the problem efficiently.
 The two maps work together to help achieve **sublinear** (logarithmic or better) runtime for every operation.

 `TreeMap`
-: Associates each unique priority value to all the items with that priority value.
-Returning a minimum-priority item involves finding the set of minimum-priority items and picking any item from that set.
+: Associates each unique priority value to all the elements with that priority value.
+Returning a minimum-priority element involves finding the set of minimum-priority elements and picking any element from that set.

 `HashMap`
-: Associates each item with its priority value in order to speed-up `contains` and `changePriority`.
+: Associates each element with its priority value in order to speed-up `contains` and `changePriority`.

 The state of both maps is synchronized across all methods.
 Any change to one data structure also requires a change to the other data structure.